bcgov/devhub-resources/resources/aro/exploring-available-images.md

 ## Check #1: Exploring the images you leverage and its availability

 Double check your build and deployment infrastructure for the images you are leveraging.
-There is a __high likelihood__ that some of the images you are referencing will not exist inside your new namespace, the default `openshift` namespace etc.
+There is a __high likelihood__ that some of the images you are referencing will not exist inside your new namespace or the default `openshift` namespace etc.

 > This is also a good opportunity to discover out-of-date images and upgrade them wherever possible